 Ultimately, the course is about changing our minds, where “change” means “heal.”
 Sometimes that change shows up in the world.
 Obviously my home and living arrangements look different than other students who aren’t as devoted to homesteading.
 Obviously, my relationships are in many ways shaded by my family’s commitment to growing, raising and preserving our own food and nurturing a network of like-minded consumers and farmers.
 But what really matters is the mind in and through which all of this lovingkindness takes place.
 I eat and relate to food in the most loving way that I can.
 If the goal is love – healing the mind – then whatever follows will be helpful.

 To that end, be kind to yourself.
+Remember the guidance of Lesson 294: the body is “of service for a while and fit to serve, to keep its usefulness while it can serve, and then to be replaced for greater good” (W-pII.294.1:11).
 Don’t endanger yourself or others in the name of spirituality.
 Eat well; eat in a way that minimizes guilt; eat in a way that extends love to your brothers and sisters.
 We gain nothing by depriving ourselves of calories, nutrients, water and the simply joys that attend eating.
 Wherever we are at with respect to food, our eating – the whole gestalt of it, from growing to preparing to eating to composting – is yet a way to remember that together we are Love.